PKUHPC/CraneSched/docs/index.md

 A distributed intelligent scheduler for HPC and AI workloads, designed for performance, scale, and simplicity.

-> Note: For production deployments we recommend **Rocky Linux 9** for better stability and kernel compatibility.

 ---

 ## What is CraneSched?